-There are many amazing things to do at Disney’s Animal Kingdom.
-Because of the design of the park, if you run from attraction to attraction, you will miss out on some of the greatest things in the park.
-At Animal Kingdom, you need to slow down and explore its nooks and crannies to discover the best it has to offer.
-Here are 10 Magical Must-Do’s at Animal Kingdom.
+Disney’s Animal Kingdom is an amazing theme park.
+It is part amusement park and part zoo.
+There are so many amazing things to do there.
+But, because of the design of the park, if you run from attraction to attraction, you will miss out on some of the greatest things it has to offer.
+At Animal Kingdom, you need to slow down and explore its nooks and crannies to discover its best.
+Here are 10 magical must-do’s at Animal Kingdom.
+(Updated September 21, 2019)

 1. Kilimanjaro Safari

 Located in the Africa section of the park, Kilimanjaro Safaris is set in the fictional Harambe Wildlife Preserve.
-You board a safari truck and set out across 100 acres to see some wonderful animals.
+Board a safari truck and set out across 100 acres to see some wonderful animals.
 Each time you ride, you get a new experience.
 There is nowhere outside of Africa where you can get so close to so many different animals.
-On our last safari, a giraffe walked along the side of our truck close enough to reach out and touch him!
+On one safari, a giraffe walked along the side of our truck close enough we could reach out and touch him!

 2. Expedition Everest

 In the Asia section of Animal Kingdom, you will find Expedition Everest.
-It is a roller coaster and the park’s only real “thrill ride”.
+It is a roller coaster that is incredibly themed.
 A large portion of the queue is dedicated to the legion of the Yeti who lives on the Forbidden Mountain.
 It creates excitement coupled with a small amount of nervous tension which continues to build until you board the train.
 The coaster goes in, through, and around the mountain.
 It is a great compliment to the Safari ride, located on the other side of the park.

 The icon of Animal Kingdom is the Tree of Life.
 It is the first thing you see as you enter the gates.
 It is large and imposing, and you can see it from almost anywhere in the park.
 However, to truly appreciate the magnificence of the tree, you need to stop and take an up-close look at it.
 Carved into the truck, roots, and branches are hundreds of animals.
 The images blend and morph into each other to create a beautiful tapestry of creatures.
 It captures, in a very dynamic way, the diversity of the animal kingdom.
 And as a bonus, it contains an entire theater inside!
 The Tree is even more beautiful at night when it periodically comes alive with multicolored lights that highlight its carvings.